A breast lift, also called Mastopexy, raises and re-contours loose, sagging breasts.

 You may decide you would like a breast lift because you have lost tone in your breasts after having children.
 Another frequent reason for having this procedure is the loss of a significant amount of weight.

-A breast lift or mastopexy, is a surgical procedure that restores the youthful contour of the chest by reshaping and lifting the breasts.
+A breast lift or mastopexy, is a surgical procedure that helps restore the youthful contour of the chest by reshaping and lifting the breasts.

 It is important to note that while a breast lift can firm and enhance the appearance of the breasts, it will not increase the natural size of the chest.
 This is done through breast augmentation, which is a procedure involving the insertion of implants, which can be combined with a breast lift.